 By choosing to be crucified during the Passover, Jesus was identifying Himself as the final Passover sacrifice.
 Just as the early Hebrews were to trust in the blood of the first sacrificial animal, so we are now to trust in the blood of the final sacrifice of Jesus.
-And, just as those early Hebrews consumed the sacrificial animal and claimed its saving power, so God’s people today observe the sacrifice of Jesus by partaking in the observance of the Lord’s Supper.
+And, just as those early Hebrews consumed the sacrificial animal and claimed its saving power, so God’s people today observe the sacrifice of Jesus symbolically by partaking in the observance of the Lord’s Supper.

 The Passover and Easter

 When John the Baptist saw Jesus coming to be baptized, he declared, “Here is the Lamb of God, who takes away the sin of the world” (John 1:29).
 Paul referred to Jesus as “Christ our Passover” (1 Cor.
 5:7).
 The Easter season is when most Christians observe the New Testament “Passover” today.
-When Jesus died on the cross, He was the final passover lamb who was sacrificed for our sins.
-Now we trust in His blood to bring us salvation and celebrate that sacrifice on Good Friday.
+When Jesus died on the cross, He was the final Passover lamb who was sacrificed for our sins.
+Now we trust in His blood to bring us salvation and celebrate that sacrifice that occurred on Good Friday.

 Author, Speaker, Bible Teacher